To submit an article online, and to check the status of your submission, you need to have an account with Journal of Montessori Research & Education

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 If your submission is accepted for publication, you will be asked to pay an Article Publication Charge (APC) to cover part of the production costs.
 The total cost of publication is £450.
+If an author does have APC funds available then they should state this

 The APC can normally be sourced from a research funder, a research institution or the university library.
 This fee covers all publication costs (editorial processes; copyediting; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.